torchnyu/blog/_posts/2020-01-26-hey-man-i-have-an-idea-developer-edition.md

 If that doesn't work, then just try to exit the conversation as quickly as possible.
 Sometimes this isn't easy.
 Sometimes it's a relative or family friend who you can't duck.
-But just continue making non-commital statements until you can leave.
+But just continue making non-commital but positive statements until you can leave.

+If you feel it is necessary, send the person an email thanking them, telling them that the idea sounds great and that unfortunately you are just *so* busy and cannot work with them.
+Again, avoid critiquing the ideas, otherwise you will just end up in a passive aggressive email argument.
+Keep an open mind, it genuinely could be a good idea that you don't understand.

 # Get Your Share

 Let's say you are interested?
 How do you get your share?

-First, understand that you are holding all of the cards.
+First, understand that you are holding almost all of the cards.
 You are the one who can actually make this idea reality.
 You are the one who will be writing code, who will be deploying and maintaining the product.

 Therefore, you are not an employee.
 You are not, god forbid, an intern.
 You are a founder.
 Do not do the work of building a company